 Listing intermediary responsible for GST on supplies of accommodation

-If you have agreed with a marketplace operator that you will collect and pay GST of 15% on supplies of accommodation, the owner needs to do 1 of the following:
+If you have agreed with an online marketplace that you will collect and pay GST of 15% on supplies of accommodation, the owner needs to do 1 of the following to opt out:

-- notify you they are opting out (if they make more than $500,000 of supplies in a 12-month period and want to opt out to collect and pay GST and issue taxable supply information)
+- notify you they are opting out (if they make more than $500,000 of supplies in a 12-month period)

-- enter into an opt-out agreement with you (if they are opting out because they meet the 2,000 nights threshold).
+- enter into an opt-out agreement with you (if they meet 1 of the other opt-out criteria).

 What did you like about this page?